Skip to main content

 Care Guide

-In the Pacific Northwest, grow in a heated greenhouse or large conservatory.
-Plant in a container (minimum 15 gallons / 57 L) in rich, well-drained potting mix with a pH of 5.5–7.0.
-Maintain temperatures above 60°F (15°C) year-round, with optimal growth at 75–85°F (24–29°C).
-Provide bright indirect light to full sun — a south-facing greenhouse is optimal.
-Water copiously during the growing season, keeping soil consistently moist but not waterlogged.
-Feed every 2 weeks with a high-nitrogen liquid fertiliser during active growth.
-Maintain humidity above 60%.
-Reduce watering in winter if growth slows.
-Suckers (pups) from the rhizome can be separated for propagation when they reach 12 inches (30 cm) tall.
+In the Pacific Northwest, the species is grown in a heated greenhouse or large conservatory.
+Planted in a container (minimum 15 gallons / 57 L) in rich well-drained potting mix at pH 5.5-7.0.
+Temperatures are maintained above 60°F (15°C) year-round, with optimal growth at 75-85°F (24-29°C).
+Bright indirect light to full sun is required; a south-facing greenhouse is optimal.
+Watered copiously during the growing season, keeping soil consistently moist but not waterlogged.
+Fed every 2 weeks with a high-nitrogen liquid fertilizer during active growth.
+Humidity is maintained above 60%.
+Watering is reduced in winter if growth slows.
+Suckers (pups) from the rhizome are separated for propagation when they reach 12 inches (30 cm) tall.

 Pruning

-Remove yellowing or dead outer leaves at the pseudostem base as they decline.
-After a pseudostem has flowered and fruited, it dies — cut it to the base.
+Yellowing or dead outer leaves are removed at the pseudostem base as they decline.
+After a pseudostem has flowered and fruited, it dies and is cut to the base.
 Suckers from the rhizome replace the spent pseudostem.
-No other pruning required.
+No other pruning is required.

 Maintenance Level